BlockHorizons/BlockSniper/resources/languages/README.md

 ...
 ````
 Please make sure to end every line with a full stop (.), to make sure the formatting remains tidy.
+Please name the file according to the ISO 639-1 codes, which can be found [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 ### Thank you!